 In Tiergarten, we saw the Soviet Memorial commemorating soldiers lost in the final battles of Berlin.
 The most recent is the Memorial to Homosexuals Persecuted Under Nazism.
 This forgotten persecuted group went unrecognized until the mid-'80s, with the memorial built in 2008.

-We left Tiergarten at twilight, temperature dropping, to visit a 200,000 sq ft field of concrete slabs.
-At varying in heights are 54 rows running north and south, and 87 running east and west.
-The Memorial to the Murdered Jews of Europe – the Holocaust Memorial.
+We left Tiergarten at twilight, with the temperature dropping, to visit a 200,000 sq ft field of concrete slabs.
+At varying heights, there are 54 rows running north and south, and 87 running east and west.
+The Memorial to the Murdered Jews of Europe - the Holocaust Memorial.
 Designed by architect Peter Eisenman and engineer Buro Happold.

 I felt profound sorrow walking among them.
 The grade slants so that you're alternately dwarfed by and looking down on them.
 The typical city sounds of the middle of Berlin drop away as you walk here.
 It's left up to each visitor to interpret the meaning of the memorial’s design.